v7tu/v7tu/README.md

 - 👋 Hi, I’m @v7tu
-- 👀 I’m interested in coding discord bots
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning to get better
 - 📫 How to reach me: Discord: @v7tu
 - ⚡ Fun fact: Im a diamond player in League of Legends